 What else do you need to admit that graphic design for business is just like water for fish?
-In today’s society, no business can survive without hiring a graphic designer.
+In today’s society, no business can survive without hiring a professional graphic designer.

 Take Infographics as an example of my claim.
-There is a big community of submission websites, creation websites, people who make them and people who need them, only because the internet loves graphics.
+There is a big community of submission websites, creation websites, people who make them, and people who need them, only because the internet loves graphics.

-By internet, I mean social media and Google prefer content with appealing graphics only and only because – people love to see some splendidly done Photoshop or Illustrator job on every post: and that too in abundance.
+By the internet, I mean social media and Google prefer content with appealing graphics only and only because – people love to see some splendidly done Photoshop or Illustrator job on every post: and that too in abundance.

 Dear reader, I bet that these seven reasons, with undeniable examples, are enough to prove “what role does graphic design play in society”, and over the internet beyond any doubt.